olcf/olcf-user-docs/software/profiling/TAU.rst

         export TAU_COMM_MATRIX=1
         jsrun -n 6 -r 6 --smpiargs="-gpu" -g 1  tau_exec -T mpi,pgi,pdt -openacc ./miniWeather_mpi_openacc

-- We declare to TAU to profile the MPI with PDT support through -T parameters as long as use the ``pgi`` tag for the TAU makefile and OpenACC
+- We declare to TAU to profile the MPI with PDT support through ``-T`` parameters as well as using the ``pgi`` tag for the TAU makefile and OpenACC

 - CUPTI metrics for OpenACC are not supported yet for TAU